 - Ability to travel as required to support the progress of program activities.

-- Demonstrated experience and knowledge of Mozambique and/or other East African region is highly preferred.
+- Demonstrated experience and knowledge of Nepal and/or other country in south Asian region is highly preferred.

 Navigating the Environment: Perspective, Dealing with ambiguity, organizational agility, political savvy and strategic agility.